Eb2 ~ D6 (3 octaves, 5 notes and 1 semitone)

 Drawing less influences from R&B than many other idol vocalists in K-pop, V generally sings with an airy approach throughout his range and doesn’t often attempt singing vocal runs.
 The airiness in his voice makes it harder for him to be able to connect his vocal cords properly and control his pitch.
 This results in often sloppy runs when he does attempt them, in rare occasions.
 Perhaps aware that his voice isn’t necessarily very agile, as he lacks the correct muscle coordination to sing and bounce through different notes quickly, it is hard to find examples of V attempting vocal runs.
 The few times he’s done so, it’s possible to hear that he lacks clarity in tone and often sings runs by sliding through the notes quickly, without hitting each individual pitch precisely at the center of the note.
 This causes his runs to sound sloppy and pitchy overall, as heard in “Sorry“, “Little Star“, and “듣는편지.”

-Considering most tenor songs generally are written above C3, V as a baritone gets very few chances to actually sing in a more baritone-like range most of the time.
+Considering most lyric tenor songs generally are written above C3, V as a low tenor gets very few chances to actually sing in a more low tenor range most of the time.
 Thus his lower range below C3 is mostly underdeveloped and not very well explored, as he doesn’t sing that low very often.
 Down to C3, he has shown a clear enough consistency of tone production and projection, where both his vocal cords and his support work together to allow his chest voice to project with decent tonality.
 This can be heard in “안아줘“, “Oh Happy Day!” and “Someone Like You.”
 Below C3, however, he starts to lose connection and support, as his voice starts to become more muffled and breathier.
 This seems to be because his vocal cords aren’t developed enough as he sings lower, so his tone becomes less clear as he’s unable to project and place his voice in his chest as easily as above C3.
 This can be heard in with the Bb2’s in “If You“, A2’s in “안아줘“, G2’s in “Let Me Know” and the octave unison E2’s in “Someone Like You.”

 His mixed voice is relatively well developed in terms of mixing and has enough support for him to be able to sing above his first passaggio, B3, without tensing up his throat too much.
 The range from C4 to D4 can be sung with some support as he’s able to remain relaxed and not sing only from his throat.
 This can be heard in “바람인가요“, “듣는편지” and “안아줘.”
 As he ascends above D4, he tends to use a very light mixed voice which is mostly head dominant, which allows him to push his voice with less tension than if he were to use a heavier and louder chest-dominant mixed voice.
 Nonetheless, the lack of support above D4 causes him to sound shallow and thin the higher he sings, as his voice becomes too light and oftentimes he can sound somewhat flat when singing above his comfort range.
 He tends to sing with a soft approach, but tension is still present in his throat as he’s unable to connect his breath support to his vocal cords in order to maintain his throat opened.
 This can be heard in the D4’s in “Something“, Eb4’s in “눈, 코, 입“, E4’s in “If I Ain’t Got You“, “Someone Like You“, F4’s in “I NEED U“, “If You“, “Butterfly“, F#4’s in “Let Me Know“, “Love is not Over“, G4’s in “Bang Bang Bang“, “안아줘” “눈, 코, 입“, “이사” and G#4’s in “잡아줘.”

 His upper register mostly consists of a falsetto, with occasional moments where he’s shown the ability to use a head voice.
 Most of the time his vocal cords aren’t fully connected and he sings with excessive airiness, which causes him to sound thin and soft in his upper register, mostly associated with a falsetto voice.
 Although relaxed to an extent, a falsetto is not a register where true support can be present.
 Support would only be truly present if he were to use his head voice properly, however the few times V has shown a head voice have shown that he has issues with maintaining the connection of breath support with his vocal cords, where he instead pushes too much air against his vocal cords instead of allowing them to produce his head voice with their own strength and development.
 This results in a head voice that lacks control, by not being relaxed nor supported.
 This can be heard when contrasting his falsetto in “듣는편지“, “House of Cards“, “눈, 코, 입“, “Butterfly” and “Miss Right” with his head voice in “How Am I Supposed to Live Without You.”
 Interestingly enough he is the only member of the vocal line to be able to push his head voice all the way up to the sixth octave, higher than any of the tenors.
-This can be heard with the C6 in a high note battle during a fan meeting.
+This can be heard with the C6 in a high note battle during a fan meeting as well as the D6 in a more recent fanmeeting.

 One of V’s main issues actually come from his tendency to push his larynx down when singing and not fully maintaining his vocal cords connected throughout his range.
 When your vocal cords aren’t fully connected, a lot of air can pass through causing the vocalist to sound breathy and soft.
 Stylistically this can work in many cases, but training yourself to only be able to sing that way can cause the vocalist to limit their vocal development.
 If the vocal cords don’t fully come together when singing, the vocalist will be unable to allow their vocal cords to become stronger and develop in terms of volume, range and muscle strength.